AavaGames/playdate-keyboard-based-menu-ui/README.md

 Create menu items just like the playdate's menu system.
 Tie your callbacks and tweak your parameters to close the keyboard, menu/page or all menus when the item is selected.

 ### Automatic Nested Pages
-If your menu has too many options and will overflow the space it has, it will automatically create a sub page at the bottom so that you can continue to
+If your menu has too many options and will overflow the space it has, it will automatically create a sub page at the bottom.

 ### Formats to your Font
 Whatever font you give it will automatically adjust its dimensions to fit it properly.